 CHANNEL 1-16 DUAL INDICATION / FIELD CHECK - When this feature is enabled for a channel, the channel will be checked for more than one field indication being sensed as ON and the monitor will check the field status of each indication against the controller commanded state for each indication.
 Dual Indication and Field Check testing for each channel are turned on or off together.
 Enabled is indicated by a Y and disabled is indicated by a dash (-).
 Typically all vehicle channels are enabled although special consideration should be given to channels that are part of a vehicle display with more than three sections.
 Pedestrian channels can be enabled, but care must be taken to insure that the monitoring of the yellow portion of the channel matches what the controller thinks it should be.
 If not considered, field check faults may occur.
 The factory default for the Dual Indication / Field Check settings are all channels enabled.
+See Section 2.5.3 for more detailed information on Dual Indication testing.
 See Section 2.5.7 for more detailed information on Field Check testing.